-December 6: We will meet this morning after breakfast to continue the workshop orientation and distribute the travel documents.
-We will then depart for Miami International Airport for our scheduled 1PM flight to Havana.
+December 11: We will meet in morning after breakfast, for a short walk to the gate for our scheduled 1PM flight to Havana.
 We'll arrive in Havana at 2PM and transfer to our hotel.
 Our hotel in Havana is the four-star Hotel Telegrafo, ideally located across the street from Parque Central, bordering Old Havana and Central Havana and a 10-minute walk down the Prado to the Malecón.
 The perfect location for exploring Havana's endless photographic opportunities.

-December 16: Our final day in Cuba begins with another sunrise shoot, followed by more image reviews and/or more photography in and around Havana.
-After lunch, we will transfer to the airport for our scheduled 3PM departure back to Miami.
+December 21: Our final day in Cuba begins with more image reviews and/or more photography in and around Havana.
+We then transfer to the airport for our scheduled 3PM departure back to Miami.

 Havana and Trinidad, the two cities in which we will be spending most of our time, were made for walking.
 From the old American cars, to the faded buildings, to the fishermen standing on the Malecón with the hot tropical sun setting behind them, there is a never-ending visual feast to choose from.
 The photographic possibilities are truly astounding - a photographer's dream location.
 It's not figuring out what to take photos of, but try not to be overwhelmed by the choices.
 Much of the shooting will be during our walks in Havana and Trinidad.
 Please see section below titled Highlights of Cuba and Trinidad for a small selection of possible locations we will visit.